 Sewer construction will occur in SE Mill Street between SE 80th and SE 82nd avenues.

-Environmental Services will begin constructing public sewer improvements in July and take up to three months to complete the work.
-The Portland Bureau of Transportation will then construct the street, sidewalk, and stormwater improvements.
+Environmental Services construct public sewer improvements, and the work will take up to three months to complete.
+Then the Portland Bureau of Transportation will construct the street, sidewalk, and stormwater improvements.
 For Transportation's schedule, contact Mimi Phillips at 503-823-3462 or email Mimi.

 General construction hours will be from 7 a.m. to 6 p.m.
 Monday through Friday, and Saturday as needed.
 To minimize traffic impacts, the Portland Noise Office granted Environmental Services a noise variance to work at night in the intersection of SE 82nd Avenue.
 Night work will be from 6 p.m. to 7 a.m.
 Monday through Friday, and may last up to two weeks.